 What else do you enjoy doing when not at work?

-Travelling is a favourite hobby, we like to go on long road trips.
-Most years we take off for two to three months around Europe.
-When I’m in Delft in normal non-lockdown times you will often find me on a cafe terrace in the town centre having a coffee with my husband.
+Travelling is a favourite hobby, I like to go on long road trips.
+Most years I take off for two to three months around Europe.
+When I’m in Delft you will often find me on a cafe terrace in the town centre having a coffee.
 I run and cycle, to keep fit and apart from that, I love to cook.
 My latest favorite food writer is Ottolenghi.